ochocinco0601/Bus_olly/BOS-prompt for BO mini ref card.md

-# Prompt: Draft Mini Reference Card
+# Prompt: Draft Business Impact Playbook

-You are generating a Mini Reference Card for a specific step in a business process using an already validated Business Observability Template.
+You are generating a Business Impact Playbook for a specific step in a business process using an already validated Business Observability Template.

 This card is a concise reference artifact.
-It summarizes **why the step matters**, who uses it, what success looks like (KPIs), how it’s monitored (signals), and what to do when things go wrong (alerts and actions).
+It summarizes **why the step matters**, who uses it, what success looks like (KPIs), how it's monitored (signals), and what to do when things go wrong (alerts and actions).

 ---